plm-team/PLM/README.md

 pip install -r requirements.txt
 ```

-Then we can build with CPU of GPU (e.g. Orin).
+Then, we can build with CPU of GPU (e.g. Orin).
 The build is based on `cmake`.

 - For CPU